ahnaf-rafi/note-emp-proc-rates/README.md

-# note-emp-proc-rates
-Empirical Processes: Probability Inequalities and Rates of Convergence
+# Empirical Processes: Probability Inequalities and Rates of Convergence